-It’s a casually, mismatched place with Japanese toys and confectionery littered around the place as busy city diners bustles through the small eatery.
-There’s something refreshing about the quirky, no frills nature at Purple Peanuts.
-A good one for busy city lunch goers.
+It’s a casually, mismatched place with a punk aesthetic, Japanese toys, knick knacks and confectionery littered around the place, and some kick-arse tunes in the background.
+There’s something refreshing about the quirky, no frills nature at Purple Peanuts that makes it a really good option for a non-traditional traditional Japanese lunch.